The difference between active and passive enrollment

 • Doesn’t encourage ongoing benefits education.

-Before deciding which enrollment approach to take, make sure you first have an employee benefits plan set up first.
+Before deciding which enrollment approach to take, make sure you have an employee benefits plan set up, including considerations for employee benefits liability insurance.
 This will help you make a decision on whether you should take an active enrollment or passive enrollment approach.
 To set up a benefit plan:

 1. Formulate a budget.